dmenne/FS2020Control/README.md

 ![SQLite database for advanced users.
 The database is recreated on explicit reload request, but not on restart of the program.
-It contains settings for all control items, independent of the selection in the left grids.](png/FS2020SQLite.png)
+It contains settings for all control items, independent of the selection.](png/FS2020SQLite.png)

 Example file name: